Beta Boom's Origin Story

 I was disgusted.

-For those of you that don’t know the Juicero story, it was a paragon of Silicon Valley excess and lemming-like group-think and underlined how completely out of touch Silicon Valley investors and innovators were with 99% of Americans.
+For those of you that don’t know the Juicero story, it was a paragon of Silicon Valley excess and lemming-like group-think and underlined how completely out of touch Silicon Valley investors and innovators were.

 Juicero was a “smart” internet-connected juicing maching for those urban elites that loathed having to put actual fruit in a juicing machine because it was too much work and too messy.

-The hilarious thing about Juicero was that a human hand was better at squeezing juice out of the “convenient” fruit packets than the $400 dollar machine.
-Once people figured that inconvenient fact out, the company crashed and burned
+The hilarious thing about Juicero was that a human hand was better at squeezing juice out of the “convenient” fruit packets than the $400 dollar connected device.
+Once people figured out this inconvenient fact, the company crashed and burned.

 Juicero - Another Useless Silicon Valley Innovation